All Products

 References

-• You can delete the public IPv6 bandwidth if you no longer need the IPv6 address to communicate with the Internet.
+• If an IPv6 address does not require access to the Internet, you can delete the Internet bandwidth of the IPv6 address.
 For more information, see the Delete IPv6 Internet bandwidth section of the "Enable and manage IPv6 Internet bandwidth" topic.

 • You can add and manage IPv6 routes in a routing table to manage IPv6 traffic in a VPC.
 For more information, see Create and manage IPv6 routes.